-The Clinical Rehabilitation Counseling Program contains two possible concentrations: Clinical Rehabilitation Counseling and Clinical Rehabilitation Counseling in Mental Health.
+The Rehabilitation Counseling Program contains two possible concentrations: Rehabilitation Counseling and Clinical Rehabilitation Counseling in Mental Health.

-The Graduate Program in Rehabilitation Counseling is accredited by the Council for Accreditation and Counseling and Related Educational Programs and approved by the Kentucky Council on Post-Secondary Education.
+The Rehabilitation Counseling program is accredited by the Council for Accreditation and Counseling and Related Educational Programs and approved by the Kentucky Council on Post-Secondary Education.
 Our most recent annual accreditation report can be found on the Public Performance Information page.

 Promote professional excellence through personal development and the highest academic standards as we work with our students, persons with disabilities, and our state and community partners in rehabilitation counseling to achieve equal rights, social justice, and quality of life for persons with disabilities in our community, in the Commonwealth of Kentucky, nationally, and globally.